 It’s difficult to pass by motorbike, the narrow tracks are much more suitable for walking.
 After half a day of walking, you will come across other Hmong mountain villages like Na Phai, Dan May, Nam Dai and Khau Pha.
 The inhabitants dressed in traditional clothes live by cultivating rice crops and corn in the fields.
 There are also some Hmong schools in the mountains.

 Access to these remote villages certainly requires some effort.
 You will, however, be rewarded on arrival because the rice terraces will amaze you.

 The final loop of our trekking tour will take you to an arm of Na Hang Lake in Tuyen Quang, neighbouring Bac Kan province.
 If a boat trip tempts you at this beautiful stop, consider renting one yourself to extend your day.

 Staying with locals is probably the best choice for a night's rest during your stay at Ba Be Lake.
 Twenty homestays offer decent comfort at an affordable cost of around 100,000 VND or around 5 USD per night per person.
 You will be greeted with great hospitality by a local family and can attend the evening with a traditional song and dance performance of the Tay and Hmong.

 Reference address: Duy Linh, Quynh Mai, Hoang Chuyen and Minh Quang.

 Eating in Ba Be

-Since there is almost no choice of restaurant around the villages, it is better to book your meals during your stay.
-The local cuisine has something to surprise you pleasantly with varied and appetizing dishes, like stream fish, grilled fish, soup with snails, traditional Ba Be cake...
-For breakfast, some canteens not far from the pier preparing Vietnamese ravioli must wake up your palates.
+Since there is almost no choice of restaurants around the villages, it is better to book your meals during your stay.
+The local cuisine has something to pleasantly surprise you with varied and appetizing dishes, like steamed fish, grilled fish, soup with snails and traditional Ba Be cake.
+For breakfast, some canteens not far from the pier prepare Vietnamese ravioli that will wake up your palates.